Heavy Metals Network

 What is the purpose of the network?

 The purpose of the network is to provide evidence of the concentrations of heavy metals in air near industrial sources and areas of population.
-The Heavy Metals Network now forms the basis of the UK's compliance monitoring for:
+The Heavy Metals Network forms the basis of the compliance monitoring for UK's Air Quality Standards Regulations (AQSR) 2010, including associated amendments, which:

-- The Air Quality Directive (2008/50/EC) which provides a Limit Value for lead concentration in air of 0.5 µg/m3, expressed as an annual mean.
+- provides a Limit Value for lead concentration in air of 0.5 µg/m3, expressed as an annual mean.

-- The 4th Air Quality Daughter Directive (2004/107/EC), which sets target values for arsenic, cadmium and nickel in the PM10 particulate fraction of ambient air.
+- sets target values for arsenic, cadmium and nickel in the PM10 particulate fraction of ambient air.

-The 4th Daughter Directive also requires monitoring of mercury and of metals in deposition, although no limit or target values are set.
+- requires monitoring of mercury and metals in deposition, although no limit or target values are set.

 Measurements at rural stations are used to generate a rural concentration field for the mapping of concentrations of metals in the UK.
 Mapping is necessary to assess concentrations of metals across the UK at locations at which monitoring is not carried out.
 They also provide information on the processes which influence concentrations and deposition and enables assessment of any ecological risks which might arise from heavy metal deposition.